yuweizhou3/yuweizhou3.github.io/_pages/publications.md

 1. ["Analyzing the Effects of Judicial Rotation on Criminal Sentencing: An Operations Perspective,"](https://yuweizhou3.github.io/files/JudgeShoppingDraft.pdf) with B. Ata, R. Hester, and LM.
 Wein.
 2. "Analysis and Improvement for Eviction Enforcement," with B. Ata.
 3. "An Analysis of Pretrial Detention and its Unintended Consequences," with B. Ata and C. Hannigan.
 4. "Feasibility Determination for Subjective Probability Constraints," with T. Kim, S. Andradóttir, and S.-H. Kim.
+5. "Indifference-Zone Relaxation Procedure for Ranking and Selection," with S. Andradóttir, S.-H. Kim, and C. Park.